microsoft/z3guide/Acknowledgments.md

----
-title: Acknowledgments
+# Acknowledgments
----

 The z3guide was created by

 * Ruanqianqian (Lisa) Huang, UCSD, MSR Intern
 * Ayana Monroe, UNC, MSR Intern
-* Nikolaj Bjorner, Peli de Halleux
+* Nikolaj Bj&oslash;rner, Peli de Halleux, Microsoft Research

 It relies extensive help and on the JavaScript bindings created by

 * Kevin Bakkot, Olaf Tomalka

-which was preceeded by wasm bindings by Leonardo Alt, Phillip Zucker, and Clément Pit-Claudel.
+with earlier wasm bindings by Leonardo Alt, Phillip Zucker, and Clément Pit-Claudel.